TheRenegadeCoder/sample-programs/archive/c/clipper/README.md

-# Sample Programs in Carp
+# Sample Programs in Clipper

 Welcome to Sample Programs in Clipper!